danelikethedog/resources/rust.md

 * If you would like to modify a referenced value, you must make it a `&mut` reference, which can only be done once in a scope.
 * Mut references may be in the same scope but once you reassign to another variable, the previous one becomes invalid.
 * We also cannot have a mutable reference while we have an immutable one to the same value.
+* Some types are auto-deref'd, so you don't need to use the `*` operator to deref them.

 ## Enums